English

 Based on my major, what should I purchase?

-Graphic Design (GRD) majors are required to purchase one of the Macintosh options.
-The 15-inch is preferred because of performance issues.
-Art Education (ARTE), Studio Art (STA) or non majors may choose either the Macintosh or PC options.
+Graphic Design and Game Design majors are required to purchase one of the options because of software system requirements or performance issues.
+Macbook Air computers are not recommended for these majors.
+Studio Art, BA or non-majors may choose either the Mac or Windows options.
 Students interested in studying video production will also need to meet the standards required by those courses, which generally require higher performance.
 For more information, contact Rafael Barreiro at rbarreiro@oru.edu or (918) 495-6754.

 I purchased a computer before I came to ORU.
 Can I use it?